About¶

 This looks similar to the first example, but now we have a parameters section where we define default values for a set of variables that is then used within the plan, through jinja.

-When creating the plan, any of those parameter can we overriden by using -P key=value
+When creating the plan, any of those parameter can be overriden by using -P key=value

 , or providing a parameter file.